Laura de Jonge: Career

 Her work as a corporate social responsibility practitioner was profiled in Deb Abbey’s bestselling book, Global Profit and Global Justice, Using Your Money to Change the World.

 In May 2010 Laura facilitated a presentation on the diversity of the Canadian Landscape for the Alberta Women's Science Network Operation Minerva Project - Aboriginal Girls Program for students from the Calgary Board of Education, the Catholic School System and the Siksika First Nation community.

-De Joong is the founder of Birthing Magazine, published by Birth Unlimited.
+De Jonge is the founder of Birthing Magazine, published by Birth Unlimited.

 In 2015, Laura was a producer for the television series Transformation to Parenthood, a six episode documentary series about becoming a parent.